pati08/myrss/README.md

-A simple chat feed with whatver stuff I felt like adding
+A simple chat feed with whatever stuff I felt like adding

 # How to setup and run
 ## Building